alvaroaguirre/alvaroaguirre.github.io/index.md

 ## Who am I and what am I up to?

 I am a Graduate student at the LSE pursuing a M.Sc. in Econometrics and Mathematical Economics (more info about my program [here](http://www.lse.ac.uk/study-at-lse/Graduate/Degree-programmes-2019/MSc-Econometrics-and-Mathematical-Economics)).
-Currently, I am taking a year off my studies because of health/personal reasons.
-During this time I am:

-* Improving my coding skills (Python, R, MATLAB).
-* Learning more math and statistics.
-* Exploring the world.

-In particular, I am taking the following courses:

-One course from UC Berkeley's Computer Science Department, two courses from UC Berkeley's Data Science Department, two courses from LSE's Mathematics Department, one course from LSE's Statistics Department, UC Berkeley's math bootcamp for the Economics PhD, and Harvard's first-year PhD course in Macroeconomics.

-I am also using this time to read several textbooks such as "Introduction to Statistical Learning" by James, Witten, Hastie and Tibshirani, "Deep Learning" by Goodfellow, "Recursive Macro Theory" by Ljungqvist and Sargent, among others.

-After graduating from LSE I will join Bain & Company as an Associate Consultant.
+My main academic areas of interest are microeconomic theory, behavioral economics and bounded rationality.
+I hold a BSc in Economics by the Universidad Carlos III de Madrid (graduated summa cum laude), and spent a year as a visiting student at UC Berkeley.
+After graduating from LSE, I will join Bain & Company as an Associate Consultant in the Madrid office.

 ## What have I done before?

-You can find my complete CV [here](https://www.dropbox.com/s/9xs8m1rikbwz24m/CV_sep18.pdf?dl=0).
+You can find my complete CV [here](https://www.dropbox.com/s/9xs8m1rikbwz24m/CV_AlvaroAguirre.pdf?dl=0).

+I recently took a year off my studies due to some health/personal reasons.
+I used this time to:

+* Improve my coding skills (Python, R, MATLAB).
+* Learn more math and statistics.
+* Explore the world.

+Also, during this time off I took the following courses: One course from UC Berkeley's Computer Science Department, two courses from UC Berkeley's Data Science Department, two courses from LSE's Mathematics Department, one course from LSE's Statistics Department, UC Berkeley's math bootcamp for the Economics PhD, and Harvard's first-year PhD course in Macroeconomics.

+I used that time to read several textbooks, such as "Introduction to Statistical Learning" by James, Witten, Hastie and Tibshirani, "Deep Learning" by Goodfellow, "Recursive Macro Theory" by Ljungqvist and Sargent, among others.

 I previously spent a year working at Amazon, based in Madrid.
 I was a Project Manager for Kindle Direct Publishing and led various projects that involved diving deep into data to solve problems or improve processes.
 Most of the projects used a mix of SQL, VBA, Amazon Redshift, HTML, DaraWarehousing.
 Some of them were:
 * Developed internal tools for making data-driven decisions and negotiating with publishers.